The efficient use of passive home design and renewable resources contributes to the reduction of forms of

 products used including type and colour of products and the use of energy-efficient appliances inside the home.
 A home owner should be well-educated in what they are required to do to maximise the comfort of their home, such as opening windows to utilise the breeze and open and close blinds and curtains to let in or keep out the sun at certain times of the day.

-At Cap-It-All building inspections we can assist in providing energy efficiency advice.
+At Cap-It-All building inspections we can assist in providing energy efficiency assessments WA.
 Get in touch today.